Terry Wogan: Other television work

-Wogan's television profile was boosted considerably when he became the first-ever host of Blankety Blank in 1979.
+Wogan's television profile was boosted considerably when he became the first-ever host of Blankety Blank, the British adaptation of Match Game, in 1979.
 His good-humoured interaction with the contestants and lively banter with the celebrity guests went a long way to making the show a success.
 Among the guests who appeared most frequently during this period were Roy Hudd, Beryl Reid, Lorraine Chase and Kenny Everett.
 Wogan left the show after the 1983 series, just over a year before his thrice-weekly chat show commenced.

 Wogan narrated the BBC television series Stoppit and Tidyup, which was broadcast in 1987.

 Wogan appeared on Friday Night with Jonathan Ross four times, between 2004 and 2009.
 In an appearance on the BBC programme Top Gear, Wogan became the second-slowest guest to go around the test track as the "Star in a Reasonably-Priced Car", a Suzuki Liana.
 Only Richard Whiteley was slower.

 In 2010, Wogan made a cameo appearance in the second series of Being Human, and also guest-hosted the fourth episode of the 24th series of Never Mind the Buzzcocks.
 The following year, Wogan hosted Wogan on Wodehouse for BBC Two.
 In 2011 he appeared as a panellist on Would I Lie To You.

 On 21 September 2013, Wogan appeared as a panellist on ITV game show Through the Keyhole.
 In November 2013, he participated in a celebrity edition of the BBC One game show Pointless, with celebrities including Bobby Ball and Esther Rantzen, in aid of Children in Need.

 On 31 March 2014, Wogan was a guest reporter on Bang Goes the Theory, on which he discussed old-age dementia.
 From 12 to 16 May 2014, Wogan appeared on the Channel 4 game show Draw It!.
 On 10 November 2014, in the run-up to that year's Children in Need telethon, Wogan guest hosted an episode of The One Show with Alex Jones.
 He also presented a series called Terry and Mason's Great Food Trip with the cab driver Mason McQueen in 2015, in which the duo travelled across Britain eating regional food.